tampe125/APTserver/README.md

 |  3 | WD-WCC3F7XK9Y9P | start   | KeyloggerModule | 2017-03-09 11:28:59 | 0000-00-00 00:00:00 |
 +----+-----------------+---------+-----------------+---------------------+---------------------+
 ```
+Issue commands to each client by entering a record in the `commands` table.
+Available modules:

+1. **ShellModule** Issue shell commands on the remote host.
+2. **KeyloggerModule** Only the `start` command is available, which starts the module until the computer is powered off.

+### Read the reply
 ```
+Table: responses
 *************************** 1. row ***************************
         id: 3
  client_id: S1D8VCGV